Generic name: ethinyl estradiol and levonorgestrel [ ETH-in-ill-ess-tra-DYE-ol-and-LEE-vo-nor-JESS-trel ]

 What is Orsythia?

 Orsythia is used as contraception to prevent pregnancy.
-There are many brands and forms of this medicine available.
+There are many brands and forms of Orsythia available.
 Not all brands are listed on this leaflet.

 Orsythia may also be used for purposes not listed in this medication guide.